Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 APN1-Aurora:StorageUsage(GB-Month)

-Calculation results under tentative conditions
+Calculation results based on tentative conditions

 Region | Tokyo Region |